Skip to main content Skip to main menu Skip to search box

 Strip it down

-Once the blade has been cut for transport and arrived at a sorting facility, each section is dismantled to separate the different materials and prepare them for their next destination.
+Once the blade has been cut for transport and arrives at a sorting facility, each section is dismantled to separate the different materials and prepare them for their next use.
 The smaller, nonmetallic sections are shredded to reduce in size further.
 Depending on what the shredded materials will be used for, the final result could be as fine as a powder!

 Begin anew